vishal2098govind/knowledge_base/knowledge_base/Go-Bill-Kennedy/Go Language Guide/Value & Pointer Semantics on Methods.md

 d.displayName()
 // under the hood, this is syntactic sugar for (data).displayName(d) // here a copy of d is passed to displayName (value semantics)
+// if size of d is not known during compile time, this copy of d is created in heap, not in stack

 d.setAge(45)
 // under the hood, this is syntactic sugar for